qiyfoundation/Qiy-Scheme/use-cases/UC26 Qiy User Deletes Connection.md

-# UC22 Individual Creates Connection
+# UC26 Qiy User Deletes Connection

 # Abstract

-This document is the use case specification for use case [UC22 Individual Creates Connection](UC22%20Individual%20Creates%20Connection.md).
+This document is the use case specification for use case [UC26 Qiy User Deletes Connection](UC26%20Qiy%20User%20Deletes%20Connection.md).

 # Contents